 We are grateful to 4 Culture for their grant to help sustain this archiving project.

 Paul Nelson first started conducting interviews in his early radio days, Chicago 1980.
 In 1990 he was promoted to News & Community Affairs Director of KKNW (106.9 in Seattle) and over the next 14 years created nearly 500 hours of innovative and compelling public affairs radio programs.
 He continues to do interviews to this day and this is the main page for all his interview activity.
 It is updated regularly and thanks to a grant from 4Culture, we are digitizing our archives and posting links to the audio here.

 Building on his early interest in holistic medicine, his interviews soon began to see the holistic approach in all facets of life, as well as the inadequacies of the industry-generated culture.
 In 1994 he interviewed Allen Ginsberg and three years later co-founded the Northwest SPokenword LAB in Auburn, Washington, now known as SPLAB, Seattle Poetics LAB.

-If there was an “A” list of whole-systems luminaries, Paul interviewed many of them and is putting together a manuscript of some of the most fascinating interviews into a project called American Prophets.
-These are people who inherently understand some angle on the limitations of the materialist world view and the industry-generated culture it enables.
-In 2011, the Occupy movement was born, expressing outrage and indignation at the worst abuses of the military-industrial complex, but Paul was there in 1990, interviewing authors, poets and activists, all of whom had an angle on how things could be and how things were evolving past the notion of human as machine and the competition/domination ethos.
+If there was an “A” list of whole-systems luminaries, Paul interviewed many of them and is editing a manuscript of some of the most fascinating interviews into projects called American Prophets and Cascadian Prophets.
+These are people who inherently understand some angle on the limitations of the materialist/neoliberal world view and the industry-generated culture (or anti-culture).
+In 2011, the Occupy movement was born, expressing outrage and indignation at the worst abuses of the military-industrial complex, but Paul was there in 1990, interviewing authors, poets and activists, all of whom had an angle on how things could be and how things were evolving past the notion of human as machine and the competition/ domination/colonialist ethos.